Train Leaders for Ministry by Paul J. Bucknell

 We have gone a long distance in this article.
 Here are some key points.

-Not everyone will go into full-time service, but those that are trained well will faithfully serve God wherever the Lord leads them.
-Different churches have varying resources, but now with the web online courses, good training can be found fairly easily.
+Not everyone will go into full-time service, but those who are trained well will faithfully serve God wherever the Lord leads them.
+Different churches have varying resources, but now with online courses, good training can be found fairly easily.
 They are worth investing in so that those being trained will not lack any good thing.

 Evaluating Seminary Training